Read The Tsar's Dwarf (Hawthorne Books)

 d) Best Government in the World (2014)

-e) Second Best Country for Women (beating Saudi Arabia?)
+e) Second Best Country for Women (edging out Saudi Arabia?)

 f) Second Best Country for Singles Traveling Alone with a Danish Flag on Their Rucksack